aws-samples/clean-code-aws-sonar-plugin/README.md

 #### Environment variables used in the build process
 The EventBridge rule will trigger the provided CodeBuild project, overriding the following environment variables:

-`SOURCE_BRANCH`: The name of the branch the PR was created from.
+`SOURCE_BRANCH`: The name of the branch the PR was created from. <br>
-`DESTINATION_BRANCH`: The name of the branch the PR wants to be merged into.
+`DESTINATION_BRANCH`: The name of the branch the PR wants to be merged into. <br>
-`PR_KEY`: A unique identifier for this PR
+`PR_KEY`: A unique identifier for this PR <br>

 Make sure you use all 3 values to invoke Sonar.

-Check out this sample [`buildspec.yaml`](./buildspec.yml) for a Java project to understand how Sonar is invoked using certain environment variables.
+Check out this sample [`buildspec.yaml`](./buildspec.yml#L46) for a Java project to understand how Sonar is invoked from AWS CodeBuild.

-#### Step-by-step instructions
+#### Step-by-step instructions - Clean Code Workshop
-For step-by-step instructions, how retrieve the `Arn` values of your AWS CodeCommit and AWS CodeBuild projects, and how to deploy the CloudFormation template check [this page](https://catalog.workshops.aws/clean-code/en-US/cicd-pipeline/aws-sonar-plugin#deploy-cloudformation-template).
+For step-by-step instructions, on how retrieve the `Arn` values of your AWS CodeCommit and AWS CodeBuild projects, and how to deploy the CloudFormation template check [this page](https://catalog.workshops.aws/clean-code/en-US/cicd-pipeline/aws-sonar-plugin#deploy-cloudformation-template).

+If you're interested in step-by-step instructions for a complete CI/CD pipeline on AWS, using AWS CodePipeline, AWS Codebuild and Sonar, then check out the [Clean Code with Sonar on AWS workshop](https://catalog.workshops.aws/clean-code/en-US).

 ## Cost